liangxu01/CS690F_Fall2023/README.md

 # Impact of Content Personalization Algorithms in Social Media
-This repository is for the final Project for COMPSCI 690F.
+This repository is for the final Project of COMPSCI 690F.
 Our work focusses on how the implementation of a global recommender model affects polarization in a simulation of a social network.

 ## Running the prerequisites
 Please do the following to be able to run our code.